ilindrey/aiotapioca-wrapper/docs/source/features.rst

 .. code-block:: python

-    session = requests.Session()
+    session = aiohttp.ClientSession()
     cli = MyWrapper(access_token='some_token', session=session)
 	cli.resources() # http://www.someapi.com/123456/resources/

-This allows us to perform some interesting operations without having to support them directly in ``TapiocaClient``.
+This allows us to perform some interesting operations without having to support them directly in ``TapiocaClient`` and instantiate it using the ``async with`` construct.
 For example caching for github requests using `cachecontrol`_:

 .. code-block:: python